Sahcim/UWRML2020/README.md

 #TODO

 ## Kaggle InClass Competition
-As part of Assignment 4, a kaggle competition was held, involving the use of feature selection methods to select the best features from corputed medical data https://www.kaggle.com/c/rank-the-features
+As part of Assignment 4, a Kaggle Competition was held, involving the use of feature selection methods to select the best features from corputed medical data:

+https://www.kaggle.com/c/rank-the-features

 ## Aniki Cards